MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-excel.md

 There are currently two ways to add the Excel table as a data source in your application.
 These two different approaches each uses a slightly different version of the connector.

 > [!NOTE]
-> When you add Excel as a data source, it may create a column called **\_PowerAppsId_**, with a unique ID for each row of your Excel table.
+> - When you add Excel as a data source, it may create a column called **\_PowerAppsId_**, with a unique ID for each row of your Excel table.
 This column helps Power Apps know which rows to change.
 If you already have a unique identifier for each row, you may identify it for Power Apps as part of this process.
+> - This article explains different methods to start creating an app using Excel, and how the different methods use different versions of the connector.
+However, for a detailed step-by-step instructions to create an app using Excel, see [Create a canvas app from scratch based on Excel data](get-started-create-from-blank.md).

 ### Method 1 - Start from Data